 - 1 tablespoon (1 tablespoon) tomato paste

-- 2 cups baby potatoes, halved for big ones, left whole if small (see recipe pic)
+- 2 cups Baby New Potatoes, halved for big ones, left whole if small (see recipe pic)

 - 1.5 cups (144 g) Mushrooms, small button mushrooms or larger mushrooms halved

 - 1 cup (149 g) diced tomatoes, canned